Installing Tools (Windows)

 - Visual Studio Community Edition is free from Microsoft for students, open-source contributors, and small teams.
 Details here.
 Click the Community button to download the installer.

-- Run the Visual Studio installer you downloaded from Microsoft, in this case vs_community.exe.
+- Run the Visual Studio installer you downloaded from Microsoft.

 - Follow the onscreen prompts to install Visual Studio.
-It is recommended that you install the Typical installation.
-Depending on your internet connection, this can take minutes or hours.
+You will need the “.NET desktop development” workload for RhinoCommon based plug-in development.
 When successfully installed, click the Launch button.

 The RhinoCommon templates contains wizards to get you started creating plugins quickly.